templarfelix/gameserver-operator/README.md

 ## Need help to deploy kubernetes clusters?

-Navigate to the [gameserver-operator-infra](https://github.com/templarfelix/gameserver-operator-infra) GitHub and read the docs.
+Navigate to the [gameserver-operator-infra](https://github.com/templarfelix/gameserver-operator-infra) GitHub project and read the docs.

 ## Supported Games